 The Music Library is pleased to announce its new exhibit, Performing the Music of Julius Eastman, currently on display in the library.
-A summary of the exhibit.

 The exhibit contains writings about the multi-talented Julius Eastman (1940-1990) by three musicians who worked with him in Buffalo and New York City: Jan Williams, Joseph Kubera, and Bobby Previte.
 It also includes text by Eastman scholar Jeff Weston about the challenges presented by the notational practices of Eastman in his scores and text by John Smigielski about the three works presented on a famous concert at Northwestern University in 1980.
 The exhibit also features rarely-seen photographs of Julius Eastman by former Buffalo resident Chris Rusiniak.